bhoward/focsipedia/docs/ds/lists.md

 insertion_sort_left2([3, 1, 4, 1, 5, 9, 2, 6, 5]);
 ```
 Using currying, we can simplify this to `let insertion_sort_left2 = List.fold_left(insert, [])`.

+[^1]: Well, it would be if we also modified the `insert` function itself to be tail-recursive; this is left as an exercise.

+[^2]: In fact, when the compiler sees a tail-recursive call, it can essentially turn the recursive call into a loop back up to the top of the function, without needing to push a new function call on the stack.
+It is able to do this because it knows there is nothing left to do in the original call, so there is no need to return to where we left off.

 ## Selection Sort